24 Craft Ideas for Seashells

 The project was added to your Craft Projects.

 Picked up a few seashells during your last beach trip?
 Or have a seashell collection you'd like to show off?
 Here are our readers' ideas for how to use those seashells in beautiful crafts.
-Add a touch of the salted sea air without all the annoying sand when you learn how to make home décor with seashells.
+Add a touch of the salted sea air without all the annoying sand when you learn how to make crafts with seashells.
 Seashell décor is a pretty way to make your nautical touches come with a side of nature.

-These seashell crafts were designed by our readers and are tried and true ways to add a bit of seashell style to your home.
+These seashell crafts for adults were designed by our readers and are tried and true ways to add a bit of seashell style to your home.
 Perfect for your bathroom, beach house, or summer home décor DIY crafts, these 24 Craft Ideas for Seashells are sure to transform your space.

 24 Craft Ideas for Seashells